 When the detergent comes in contact with the acid you will immediately notice dramatic surface activity whereby the pollutant will totally emulsify and “roll off” the surface.

-Rising is, without question, one of the most important steps in twin-chem truck washing.
+Rinsing is, without question, one of the most important steps in twin-chem acid truck washing.
 You want to get the product off the surface before it has time to dry.
 If you will use our product Speed-X-777 in your detergent mix.
 This product will decrease your rinse time by 70%

 Remember, upon switching your gun from “low-pressure chemical” to “high pressure rinse”, you still have detergent in the line which will be discharged under high pressure.
 Rather than clearing you hose up high where you stand a chance of getting a high pressure mist of soap in the air that can land on other surfaces that can be damaged if not rinsed it is best to clean your hose in the wheel or wheel well or on the frame.
 Since these areas are generally the hardest to clean the high pressure soap will make cleaning process a lot easier.